C2.3 Solve equations that involve multiple terms and whole numbers in various contexts, and verify solutions.

 Activity 2: The Strawberry Field

-A strawberry grower has 768 plants to plant this year.
-He has a total of 24 rows in his garden that are ready for 30 to 35 plants each.
-Using an array, determine the number of plants per row that the grower will need to put in the ground so that all rows of strawberries are the same length.
+A fruit grower has 768 strawberry plants to sow this year.
+There are 24 rows ready in the garden for 30 to 35 plants each.
+Using an array, determine the number of strawberry plants per row that the grower will need to sow in which all the rows have the same amount of strawberries plants.

 The Strawberry Field (Answer Sheet)